 Liang(Divin) Yan

-I received my research master’s degree in Applied Mathematics from Fudan University, under the esteemed supervision of the distinguished scholar Prof. Zengfeng Huang.
+I received my graduate degree in Applied Mathematics from Fudan University, under the esteemed supervision of the distinguished scholar Prof. Zengfeng Huang.
 At Fudan University, my work focused on the theory and real-world applications of graph learning and generative models.
+I have been worked in the Anima AI+Science lab at the California Institute of Technology.
+I was a visiting student at Vision and Learning Lab, UC Merced, under the guidance of Professor Ming-Hsuan Yang and Professor Lu Qi.
+I was also a research intern at Tencent AI Lab and Shanghai AI Lab.

 Open Questions